veebch/nodemode/README.md

 # Instructions

-## Log into your node
+## Log in to your node

-Login over ssh.
+Login over ssh:
 `ssh admin@<YOURNODEIP>`
-Using your node login password
+Using your node login password (you will have chosen this during setup).

 Edit `/home/pi/.bashrc` using the command `nano /home/pi/.bashrc` and comment out (add a # to the beginning of the line) the line that reads `SCRIPT=/home/admin/00infoLCD.sh`(the last line in mine), changing it to
 `#SCRIPT=/home/admin/00infoLCD.sh`